MikeRogers0/MikeRogersIO/source/blog/2018-07-06-ruby-mail-address-class.html.md

  – blog
 published: true
 meta:
-  description: Sometimes you need to pass in some funky characters to your mail parameters, use Mail::Address to do it safely
+  description: Sometimes you need to pass in some funky characters to your mail parameters, use Mail::Address to do it safely.
   index: true
 ---